vygr/ChrysaLisp/docs/TASKS.md

 What is the underlying VP machine abstraction ?
 What is a VP task, VP node, VP network ?
 How are these ideas mapped onto `real` hardware or host OS's ?

+The VP machine is a `sea` of nodes.
+So how does one sail upon this sea ?

 ## Tasks

 A VP task is a 'thread' of execution of VP instructions.
 Don't get hung up on